 Cons:

-• Some users experienced driver issues on Windows 10, requiring the use of Windows 7 drivers for resolution.
+• They faced driver issues on Windows 10 requiring Windows 7 drivers to solve them.

-• Limited maximum speeds may be constrained by the PCI bus capabilities in older systems.
+• Maximum speeds are limited by the PCI bus in older systems.

 StarTech.com 1 Port PCI Gigabit Ethernet Network Adapter Card